Armin Navabi

 Armin Navabi (آرمین نوابی; born 25 December 1983) is an Iranian-Canadian ex-Muslim atheist, author and podcaster, currently living in Vancouver, Canada.
-In 2012, he founded the online freethought community Atheist Republic, a Canada-based non-profit organisation which now has hundreds of branches called "consulates" in several countries around the world such as Malaysia, Indonesia, and the Philippines, enabling non-believers to interact in societies where irreligion, apostasy and blasphemy are often criminalised and repressed.
+In 2012, he founded the online freethought community Atheist Republic, a Canada-based non-profit organisation which now has hundreds of branches called "consulates" in several countries around the world such as Malaysia, Indonesia, and the Philippines, enabling non-believers to interact in societies where irreligion, apostasy, and blasphemy are often criminalised and repressed.
 As an author, he debuted with the book Why There Is No God (2014), and in 2017 he became a co-host of the Secular Jihadists from the Middle East podcast with Ali A. Rizvi, Yasmine Mohammad and Faisal Saeed Al Mutar.
 In January 2018, the show was renamed Secular Jihadists for a Muslim Enlightenment, with Rizvi and Navabi as co-hosts.

 Biography

 Youth

 Navabi was born in 1983 and raised as a Shia Muslim in Tehran.
 He briefly moved to Germany in 1985 and London in 1986, before returning to Tehran in 1988.
-His family was liberal and not particularly devout but in school he was taught to believe in a literal hell and that committing even the smallest sin would get him there.
-Navabi reasoned that if the afterlife was supposed to last for eternity then this should be everyone's top priority during their life on Earth.
+His family was liberal and not particularly devout, but in school he was taught to believe in a literal hell and that committing even the smallest sin would get him there.
+Navabi reasoned that if the afterlife was supposed to last for eternity, then this should be everyone's top priority while alive on Earth.
 Yet he found that most of those around him, though claiming to believe this, did not act like it was of the utmost importance.
-To avoid hell at all costs before reaching the "age of reason" at 15 (age 9 for girls), he considered suicide, since any sin (including suicide) committed before then supposedly did not 'count', even if this would only take him to the lowest part of heaven.
+To avoid hell at all costs before reaching the "age of reason" at the onset of puberty, he considered suicide, since any sin (including suicide) committed before then supposedly did not 'count', even if this would only take him to the lowest part of heaven.
 At age 12, Navabi attempted suicide by jumping out of his school window, but was unsuccessful.
 It left him in a wheelchair for 7 months, and he missed one year in school.